 How is this different from campus WiscAlerts?

-How will I identify incoming messages from UW-Hsg Alert?
+How will I identify incoming messages from UW-Hsg Urgent Alert?

-University Housing text messages will come from the 226787 short code (same as WiscAlerts), and will always start with either “UW-Hsg Alert” or “UW-Hsg Emergency.”
+University Housing text messages will come from the same short code numbers as WiscAlerts, and will always start with “UW-Hsg Urgent Alert.”
 Email messages will be from “University Housing <UW-Hsg-Alert@housing.wisc.edu>”.

 Who can register/use the service?

-All active UW-Madison University Housing residents and staff are automatically registered for the UW-Hsg Alert service.
-(International phone numbers are not compatible with the text alert system and will not be registered.)
+All active UW-Madison University Housing residents and staff are automatically registered for the UW-Hsg Urgent Alert service.

 Can I register if I am not a University Housing resident or employee?